In this blog article, I am going to tell you where registered nurses can work. I also tell you about my own internship places where I have been.

-I think that internships are a great way to find the own ”thing”.
+I think that internships are a great way to find your own ”thing”.
 By own thing, I mean my own enjoyable work.

-Next I can tell you my own work internships places from first to last.
+Next, I can tell you my own work internships place from first to last.

 - The ward of the health center